AntoPortelance/rocket-testbench-pcb/README.md

 The PCB operates within a full test bench system including:
 - embedded firmware (C/C++) for control and sequencing
 - communication interfaces (UDP-based systems)
-- supervision and data acquisition tools (Qt / Python)
+- supervision and data acquisition tools (Qt)

 ## Engineering Context
 This project was developed in a real test environment, with practical constraints related to: